JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: you need to have a defined UV map
 NS: is not you build should be in a uniform colour
 NS: should be
-NS: Sis you make unwrap of the model ?
+NS: Did you make unwrap of the model ?

 JR: no, how do i do that?
 JR: i though i should start by making a material for it?